mironovd/clusterfan/README.md

 Calculates number of cones in fan of cluster algebra for n=5 (the answer is 672).

 TODO:
-- Create presentation for association graph&
+- Create presentation for association graph.
 - Calculation for n=6,finding limit of imaginary elements.